South Coast railway line, Queensland: Stations

+The initial South Coast line officially opened on 24 January 1889.
 It included a number of cuts, river crossings, long grades and a tunnel at Ernest Junction that remains in situ (and is now heritage-listed).
 The second branch of the South Coast line, known as the Nerang-Tweed Heads extension, opened 14 September 1903 and stretched from Ernest Junction to the Queensland-New South Wales border.
-Stops included: